 If you do not have a Radiator Key, it is sometimes still possible to bleed the radiator.
 Take a look at the end of the square shaft and check if it has a slot cut into the end of it.
 If so, you can use a screwdriver to carefully turn the shaft and open the valve, instead of using a Radiator Key.

-If there is no slot in the end of the square shaft, it is better to wait and buy a radiator key than to try to force the valve open using a tool that isn’t designed for the job.
+If there is no slot at the end of the square shaft, it is better to wait and buy a radiator key than to try to force the valve open using a tool that isn’t designed for the job.